circlecube/evans-block-theme/docs/talk-fse-ftw/social-links-block.md

 ## Social Links Block
-A social block is a handy way to include a lot of links to other social networks.
+The core social block is a handy way to include a lot of links to other social networks.
 This is great for a personal site if you want visitors to be able to find you elsewhere online.

-As a bonus we can add custom classes to the links and then add css styles for custom background images to keep the link styles nice, recognizable and consistent.
+When linking to a site with no built-in icon we can add one.
+Add custom classes to the links and then add css styles for custom background images to keep the link styles nice, recognizable and consistent.
 Here's an [example of the css rule](https://github.com/circlecube/evans-block-theme/blob/main/src/_footer.scss#L40).

 ### Block description
 This is included as a template part so it is easy to drop in anywhere.
 The template part includes only a social links block with a slew of social links added.
 Note that it is also included in the site footer as a template part.